What is the course timetable?

 What will I be eating?

 All meals are included in the course fee and are freshly prepared on site.
 Breakfast is provided at your accommodation.
 Please advise us at the time of booking if you are Vegetarian/Vegan or have any allergies.
-We are happy to provide non-dairy food but please supply your own accepted milk substitute for tea/coffee etc. Meals are served at the table in a relaxed and homely style, allowing you to converse with your fellow participants and tutors.
+We are happy to cater for non-dairy diets, but you may wish to bring your own preferred milk substitute for tea/coffee etc. Meals are served at the table in a relaxed and homely style, allowing you to converse with your fellow participants and course leaders.
+Please note that some arrangements may need to be adjusted to meet Covid safe guidance.

 What can I do with my free time?